Problem · Cross-border leadership

 Frequently asked.

 Almost always the second.
 Replacing the European CMO with another European CMO from the home office reproduces the same structural gap.
-The working shape is a home CMO who owns global strategy and a US-resident operator (fractional, retainer, or hired) who owns daily US signal.
+The working shape is a home CMO who owns global strategy and a US-resident operator (retainer-based, partner-based, or hired) who owns daily US signal.

 The work rebuilds the US-side operating layer the home CMO cannot reach from home.
-US daily sales-call reading, US conference shortlist, US trade-press relationships, US category cues, US-format proof architecture.
+US daily sales-call evaluation, US conference shortlist, US trade-press relationships, US category cues, US-format proof architecture.
 The home CMO keeps the global brief.
-Pricing is confirmed in discovery, not on the public site.
+Public prices are not listed.
+GMA confirms fit, work needed, and sequence after the inquiry screening.

-Per White & Case M&A Explorer 2026 and IMAP German Mid-Cap M&A Report 2026, acquirers running a US thesis flag absence of a US-resident operating seat as a key-person and integration risk.
+Acquirers running a US thesis flag absence of a US-resident operating seat as key-person and integration risk.

-Inquiry through the contact form and a discovery conversation.
-Send the current US program brief, the home CMO's split of time across markets, the names of the US-resident contractors or agencies in play, and one specific US decision that misread the market in the last six months.
+Start with the inquiry form.
+Share the current US program brief, the home CMO's split of time across markets, the names of the US-resident contractors or agencies in play, and one specific US decision that mis-score the market in the last six months.
 Response within one business day.

 What this work does not include.

 No legal services.
 No employment contract drafting.
 No US entity formation.
 No E-2, L-1, EB-5, or O-1 visa work.
 No US tax structuring or double-tax-treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.
-No M&A advisory.
-The firm does not place candidates as an executive search business.
+No M&A transaction work.
+GMA does not place candidates as an executive search business.
 These belong with counsel and US executive search on both sides of the corridor.
-The firm works inside the parameters they set.
-When a marketing decision carries legal, employment, or tax implications, the firm flags it and defers before execution.
+GMA works inside the parameters they set.
+When a marketing decision carries legal, employment, or tax implications, GMA flags it and defers before execution.

-If the CMO is running US from home and the program reads half-built, describe the file.
+If the CMO is running US from home and the program judges half-built, describe the file.

-Send the program brief, the CMO time split, the US contractors in play, and one US decision that misread the market.
+Share the program brief, the CMO time split, the US contractors in play, and one US decision that mis-score the market.
 Response within one business day.